jerryhgladinet/docs/admin/source/chapter04.rst

 5.2.2 Attach Storage
 ^^^^^^^^^^^^^^^^^^^^^^

 Storage is an important component in the Cluster Server. you can connect the tenant to a specific storage service.
-For example, you can connect it to local file server storage; you can also connect the tenant to cloud storage service such as Amazon S3, Windows Azure and OpenStack Swift.
+For example, you can connect it to local file server storage; you can also connect the tenant to cloud storage services such as Amazon S3, Windows Azure, and OpenStack Swift.

 .. figure:: _static/image_s5_2_21.png
     :align: center